x

 Fish

 Laos is a country of fishermen.
-Fish provide a lot of the protein, and fish is used in almost every dish in some form.
+Fish provides a lot of the protein and is used in almost every dish in some form.
 A word of warning though.
 If you have a whole cooked fish, be careful not to turn it over on your plate.
 Eat the flesh from the top, then peel off the bones and eat the rest.
 Otherwise, it is believed that the turning over of the fish will cause a fishing boat to capsize and you wouldn’t want to be responsible for that!
-This is even seeing a more modern interpretation lately.
-With less people on fishing boats, and more in cars, you might be responsible for the car flipping over.
-So whatever you do, be careful with that fish.

 Lao Food Recommendations